Newborn Resuscitation

 |---|---|---|

-| surfactants | Beractant (Survanta) context | Used in surfactant-deficient lungs; monitor for desaturation, bradycardia, and hemodynamic changes. |
+| surfactants | Beractant (Survanta) context | Used in surfactant-deficient lungs via endotracheal route; monitor for desaturation, bradycardia, blood-pressure changes, and severe complications such as pulmonary hemorrhage or PDA. |

-| inhaled-nitric-oxide | iNO context | Pulmonary vasodilation support for selected severe hypoxemia/pulmonary hypertension pathways. |
+| preterm-newborn (inhaled-nitric-oxide) | iNO context | Pulmonary vasodilation support for selected severe hypoxemia/pulmonary hypertension pathways. |

 | oxygen-therapy | Supplemental oxygen context | Deliver humidified/warmed oxygen with close saturation monitoring and titration. |